What is reactive arthritis?

 Treatments for reactive arthritis can be divided into three groups:

 - Treatment of other symptoms

-If the triggering infection is found to be still present, a short course of oral (by mouth) antibiotics is advised.
+If the triggering infection is found to be still present, a short course of antibiotic tablets is advised.

 Good to know: Antibiotics do not usually lessen or shorten symptoms of joint inflammation once it has developed.
 Once reactive arthritis has been triggered, it will normally run its course long after the initial infection has cleared.